tenwiseman/avr-denonstrator/README.md

 find a closer one matching your receiver on Google.
 - You may need to adjust settings on your receiver to allow remote network control of your device.
 - This application communicates with the receiver via the factory-provided telnet API.

-- Beware, this is unsecured telnet.
-You do know that is NOT a good idea, and should be nowhere near a live Internet interface.
-Use a disconected VLAN ;->
+## Acknowledgements

-## Acknoledgemnts
+- This project is a complete respin of https://github.com/bencouture/denon-rest-api,
-- This project is a complete respin of https://github.com/bencouture/denon-rest-api, I needed something to talk to my 16yr old Denon AVR-3808 from Home Assistant, mainly to ask nicely if it was powered up or not; so that it could switch on a sub-woofer located on the other side of the room.
+- I needed something to talk to my 16yr old Denon AVR-3808 from Home Assistant, mainly to ask nicely if it was powered up or not; so that it could switch on a sub-woofer located on the other side of the room.

-  TBH I wasn't that satisfied with the Denon/DenonAVR integration offered in HA.
-If someone wants to use this as a basic to rewrite that, knock yourself out!
+- TBH I wasn't that satisfied with the Denon/DenonAVR integration offered in HA.
+If someone wants to use this as a foundation to rewrite that, knock yourself out!
 Beside ChatGPT wrote me most of the code.
   I just told it what I wanted.
 It works but YMMV.
 MIT Licence.